publicdocs/uscode/assets/md/titles/usc38/us/usc/t38/ptIII/ch41/m__us_usc_t38_s4104A.md

             (A) the appropriate disabled veterans’ outreach specialists (in carrying out the functions described in section 4103A(a)) and the appropriate local veterans’ employment representatives (in carrying out the functions described in section 4104); and

-            (B) the appropriate State boards and local boards (as such terms are defined in section 101 of the Workforce Investment Act of 1998 ([29 U.S.C.
-2801][/us/usc/t29/s2801])) for the areas to be served by recipients of the grants; and
+            (B) the appropriate State boards and local boards (as such terms are defined in section 3 of the Workforce Innovation and Opportunity Act) for the areas to be served by recipients of the grants; and

         (2) based on the collaboration, facilitate the placement of the veterans that complete the training in meaningful employment that leads to economic self-sufficiency.